bahaidev/textbrowser/README.md

         how to reassemble if the minute fields are not needed (e.g., if the user only wants to see the text by paragraph and not anything related to by page)
-    1. Schema-aware and metadata-aware column sorting options (e.g., sort by order and ASC/DESC) with user customizability (i.e., presorting along with dynamic client-side after-load sorting, with or without search filtering; use "search" in locale to add this filtering to UI)
 1. Add/Add back automated (including into drop-downs): Synopsis, Roman numerals, Chinese numbers, word-by-word translation, auto-romanized Persian/Arabic, Persian with